 Surprised by this Pros?
 Well, read this then:

-Believe it or not, but Koreans drink more coffees than they eat Kimchi.
+Believe it or not, Koreans drink more coffee than they eat Kimchi.
 Indeed, the number of cafes in Korea exploded over the last few years.
-Starbucks counts most branches in Korea than anywhere else in the world.
+Starbucks has more branches in Korea than anywhere else in the world.

 Also in Spring and Autumn the most beautiful seasons in South Korea, check out the best outdoor cafes in Seoul here.

-Pro: Korea is becoming one the trendiest country in Asia
+Pro: Korea is becoming one of the trendiest countries in Asia

 With this popularity, it is said that BTS contributes to the overall Korean economy and attracts more and more tourists in Korea.

 Today, whether you are into fashion, cosmetics, K-Pop or K-drama South Korea is making a name for itself on the international scene.
 Just recently the Film Parasites also won many awards!
 A must-see before moving to South Korea

 Con: Language barrier

 While it can be quite troublesome and frustrating at times, Koreans who can speak English are usually more than happy to help you in those situations.
 We had many friends and colleagues who we would call when we needed help because of the language barrier.
-You will always find your way, don’t worry.
-This is part of the fun in an expat experience!
+Y

-Con: Not as foreigner friendly compared to other Asian counties
+Con: Not as foreigner-friendly compared to other Asian countries

 People may argue with that, but for us coming from 2 previous expat experiences in Hong Kong and Singapore, it felt very difficult to get settled in Korea.

-Also most of the common apps used worldwide, do not work well here.
-You need to download local apps, which are often not translated in English.
-For example Google search is replaced by Naver Search, Google Maps is not working well and most people use Kakao Map.
+Also, most of the common apps used worldwide, do not work well here.
+You need to download local apps, which are not often translated into English.
+For example, Google Search is replaced by Naver Search, Google Maps is not working well and most people use Kakao Map.
 Forget about Amazon, you need to switch to Coupang or 11STREET etc.

-However both options requires a lot of money upfront.
+However, both options require a lot of money upfront.
 So be aware of that if you decide to move to South Korea.
 We had to pay 5 months upfront + the first rent and the real estate agent fees equivalent to 1.5 months of rent.
-That was quite a lot to be honest!
-Thanks god, we had some money aside.
+That was quite a lot, to be honest!
+Thank god, we had some money aside.

-The good news, is that many Koreans are adapting to the international model, and will accept lower deposit for foreigner.
+The good news is that many Koreans are adapting to the international model, and will accept lower deposits for foreigners.
 But not all.
 If you want to know more about the rental structure in Korea and look for the best neighborhood in Seoul, check out this post here.

 Seoul and the main cities in Korea are often congested.
-On the weekend going in and out of Seoul is always very stressful and lot of time is spent stuck in the traffic.
-In the weekday during peak hours expect the same.
+On the weekend going in and out of Seoul is always very stressful and a lot of time is spent stuck in the traffic.
+On weekdays during peak hours expect the same.

 Con: Air Pollution